MrClappy/MinerDashboards/WORKLOG.md

 ## Prerequisites

 1. Scripts are written in Bash, a Linux host is required to scrape metrics.
-2. Scripts require curl and jq, these can be installed manualy with apt or by running the script below.
+2. Scripts require curl and jq, these can be installed manualy with apt or by running the setup script below.
 3. CPU temperature metrics are only compatable on Windows miners.
 4. These instructions assume that miners, proxy, and InfluxDB are on the same network.
 Port forwarding is required otherwise.